Breville Barista Express Review: Still Going Strong!

 The Breville Barista Express accessories

-Whenever I review a Breville coffee maker I make a special point of giving kudos to the manufacturer for its accessories.
+Whenever I review a Breville coffee maker I make a special point of giving kudos to the manufacturer for its espresso accessories.
 Seriously, these guys don’t hold back when it comes to loading you up with barista stuff.
 Anyway, here’s what you’ll get with your purchase of the Breville Barista Express:

 • Dosing Funnel attachment